IhnatVelykoivan/new/README.md

 ### Acknowledgments

-&#160;Eleven Labs, Ollama, and AWS Polly for providing APIs for text-to-speech.
+- Eleven Labs, Ollama, and AWS Polly for providing APIs for text-to-speech.
-&#160;TypeScript for enabling type safety and developer-friendly features.
+- TypeScript for enabling type safety and developer-friendly features.